Marine Engineering & Navigation, Naval Architecture, Marine Technician & Maritime Management Education and Training

 Academic & Training Programs

-- Bachelor of Maritime Studies (Full Time, Part Time or Online): The Bachelor of Maritime Studies is a unique professional degree that will provide you with an exposure to the business, marine and technology management concepts necessary to advance your career.
+- Bachelor of Maritime Studies (Online with limited on campus delivery options): The Bachelor of Maritime Studies is a unique professional degree that will provide you with an exposure to the business, marine and technology management concepts necessary to advance your career.
 You’ll examine the impact of human resources, economics, marketing and quality management on today’s marine industry.
 This degree consists of 39 credit hours, including a professional project and report.
 It can be completed on a full or part-time basis and is available on-campus and through internet-based distance delivery.
 Full-time students can complete the program in one academic year.

 Diploma of Technology Programs

 - Marine Engineering (4 year Full Time): You will control ship 'systems and solve problems working with your mind and hands, both on land and at sea.
 Responsibilities will include the mechanical operations of a vessel such as main propulsion and auxiliary systems.
 You will offer employers a strong technical background in marine engineering technology.
 With the real experience at sea in areas such as engineering knowledge, naval architecture, and machinery maintenance you will quickly distinguish yourself from the competition.
 This four-year program consists of seven academic terms, two technical sessions and three work terms.

 - Marine Engineering Systems Design (3 year Full Time): You'll learn how to design all the piping and support systems that permit marine vehicles to operate safely and efficiently in harsh marine environments.
 You'll use the latest marine design software to specify, select and design such marine systems as firefighting, bilge and ballast, fuel oil, lube oil, HVAC, and more.
 The program will teach you to design and select propulsion systems from diesel engines and gas turbines to propellers and water jets.
 And, you will be able to choose among careers, at home or around the world.
 This three-year program consists of six academic terms and three technical sessions.